Scrum team name ideas

 The Scrum team is cross-functional.
 And should own the product’s value stream end to end.
 Which means they have all the skills required to do all the work to produce a working product increment.
 One that meets the team’s Definition of Done.

-So the team can’t be the “integration testing team” or the “middle-tier development team”.
+So the team can’t be the “integration testing team” or the “middle-tier agile development team”.
 It needs some other kind of name, that specifically refers to that team, not the work they do.

 What sort of names can a Scrum team have?